-- Ensure that “Setting Time Zone” is toggled on.
+- Ensure that “Setting Time Zone” is toggled off.
 Tap “Back.”

-- If you go back out to “Settings,” and then “Date & Time,” you’ll now see that it’s greyed out and can’t be changed.
+- If you go back out to “Settings,” then “General,” and then “Date & Time,” you’ll now see that it’s greyed out and can’t be changed.

 So clever!
 But easy to squash this Screen Time hack.